What muscles does cycling work? A physiologist’s guide to building power

 Fact: Elite cyclists do not pull up forcefully.
 They unweight the rising leg to improve efficiency.
 Trying to forcefully pull up on every stroke burns excessive energy and strains the hip flexors without adding significant power. - Myth: Indoor cycling works the muscles exactly the same as road biking.

 Fact: Indoor bikes often have a heavy flywheel that creates momentum, sometimes reducing the load on the hamstrings during the transition phase.
-Additionally, the bike doesn’t sway, which reduces the activation of the core and upper body stabilizers compared to riding outdoors. - Myth: If your knees hurt, you should stop cycling.
+Additionally, the bike doesn’t sway, which can reduce the activation of the core and upper body stabilizers compared to riding outdoors. - Myth: If your knees hurt, you should stop cycling.

 Fact: Knee pain usually means you need a fit adjustment, not that you need to quit.
 Cycling is often prescribed for knee rehab because it strengthens the quads without impact.
 The pain is usually a mechanical setup issue, not a physiological incompatibility.